AhmedBakrXI/-java-exams/Fall 21/Question 2.md

 //with
 bigDog2.greets(dog2); // Woooooow   as a bog dog greets a dog

+...
-//So the same method greets(Dog d) has been overridden in two different classes .
+So the same method greets(Dog d) has been overridden in two different classes .
- //The decision on which implementation of the greets(Dog d) method to call is made at runtime based on the actual type of the object being referred to.
+ The decision on which implementation of the greets(Dog d) method to call is made at runtime based on the actual type of the object being referred to.